AlxBouras/NeuralRandUCB/README.md

 In addition, we used a sample of the R6A - Yahoo front page today module user click log dataset to perform the experiment using news article recommendation.
 This can be obtained from the following [link](https://drive.google.com/file/d/1jkKjUaL3uyOZb1mRYC0JVy50Peja8msm/view?usp=sharing).

-This file must then be included in > dataset > R6
+This file must then be included in the following directories: articles_recommendation > dataset > R6

 Make sure you install the required libraries: